daguan/frapid_ERP/docs/developer/data-access/dto.md

 # Data Transfer Objects

-Data transfer objects are used to represent database objects instead of Entity Models.
-The whole and sole purpose of DTOs is to facilitate data transfer without having any behavior at all.
+Data transfer objects represent database objects instead of Entity Models.
+The whole and sole purpose of DTO is to facilitate data transfer without having any behavior at all.

 ## DTO Convention

-DTO classes are representation of database entities.
-The actual database objects have ```underscore_separated_lowercase_identifiers```, as shown below
+DTO classes are representation of database objects, which have ```underscore_separated_lowercase_identifiers```, as shown below

 ```
 CREATE TABLE core.apps